OpenVidu/openvidu.io-docs/docs/tutorials/openvidu-android.md

                 participantLeftEvent(params);
                 break;
             default:
-                throw new JSONException("Unknown method: " + method);
+                throw new JSONException("Unknown server event '" + method + "'");
         }
     }
 }
 ```

-- `iceCandidate`: this event brings a new ICE candidate generated in openvidu-server.
+- `iceCandidate`: this event brings a new ICE candidate generated in OpenVidu.
 We must include it in the proper PeerConnection object (we receive ICE candidates for our local PeerConnection and for each remote PeerConnection).
 To avoid timing problems, the application stores the received ICE candidates until that PeerConnection state is `STABLE`.
 Whenever it is reached, it processes all of them at once.
 - `participantJoined`: this event tells us a new participant has joined our session.
 We initialize a new PeerConnection object (so we may receive the new user's camera stream) and a new video element in the UI.
 - `participantPublished`: this event tells us a user has started sending a video to the session.
 We must start the ICE negotiation for receiving the new video stream over the proper and already initialized PeerConnection object.
-We do so by simply following WebRTC protocol: creating and setting a local SDP offer, sending it to openvidu-server with RPC method `receiveVideoFrom` and setting the answer received as remote SDP description of this PeerConnection.
+We do so by simply following WebRTC protocol: creating and setting a local SDP offer, sending it to OpenVidu with RPC method `receiveVideoFrom` and setting the answer received as remote SDP description of this PeerConnection.
 - `participantLeftEvent`: dispatched when some user has left the session.
 We simply dispose the proper PeerConnection and update our view.<br><br>

 ---

-#### Sending methods to OpenVidu Server
+#### Sending methods to OpenVidu

-Below we list all the RPC methods that this Android app sends to OpenVidu Server.
-Each one of them will be answered by OpenVidu Server with a specific response.
+Below we list all the RPC methods that this app sends to OpenVidu Server.
+Each one of them will be answered by OpenVidu with a specific response.
 They must be properly processed and usually a new flow of method calls will follow the reception of these answers.
 We will not explain in detail every one of them to keep the length of this tutorial under control, but you can easily follow the flow of method calls in the source code.<br><br>

 ##### Joining a session with `joinRoom` method

-Once the websocket connection is established, we need to join to the session.
+Once the WebSocket connection is established, we need to join to the session.
 By sending a JSON-RPC method `joinRoom` with the followings parameters we'll be able to connect to the session:

 <p style="text-align: center; font-weight: bold; margin-bottom: -9px; margin-top: 13px; font-size: 12px; word-break: break-word"><a href="https://github.com/OpenVidu/openvidu-tutorials/blob/master/openvidu-android/app/src/main/java/io/openvidu/openvidu_android/websocket/CustomWebSocket.java" target="_blank">src/main/java/io/openvidu/openvidu_android/openvidu/CustomWebSocket.java</a></p>